 Webhooks help in sending messages, alerts, notifications from the server-side application to the client-side application.

 It helps in sending real-time information to the application.
 This helps in receiving the information very soon.

 Thus, the webhook sends a message when an event occurs on the server application.
 Allowing the server-side application to send a message to the client-side application.

-So, instead of the client-side application constantly checking the server-side application and wasting resources, through webhooks the server-side application itself gets back to the client-side application when there is an update.
+So, instead of the client-side application constantly checking the server-side application and wasting resources, through webhooks the server application itself gets back with a ping as soon as there’s an update.